McNerdius/TailBlazor/Source/wwwroot/content/build.md

 This can be used to expose the needed scripts in a right-click menu in the Folder View.
 A few issues: You have to be in Folder View;  You still have to kick it off manually;  **I couldn't get it to work.** Tried feeding it various combinations of working directories, no dice.

 ::: info
-All in all, using the NPM Task Runner takes little effort and Just Works, without injecting long-running tasks into the `.csproj`/`.targets` build files.
+All in all, using the NPM Task Runner with Visual Studio takes little effort and Just Works, without injecting long-running tasks into the `.csproj`/`.targets` build files.
 :::